 Many additional factors can hurt a person’s performance in field sobriety tests.
 Given that these assessments are so unreliable as indicators of intoxication, it may be possible to discredit evidence collected during their administration.
 This may not necessarily result in a case being dismissed, but it can reduce the overall amount of evidence against you and cause credibility issues for the prosecution.

 4. Challenging BAC Results From A Breathalyzer

-Officers administer field sobriety tests to check if motorists demonstrate signs of impairment.
+Officers administered field sobriety tests to check if motorists demonstrate signs of impairment.
 If an official deems that the case, a roadside breath test is typically administered to evaluate a person’s blood alcohol level (BAC).
 Just as field sobriety assessments are flawed, however, so too can be the breath tests administered by law enforcement officials.